A loan-to-value (LTV) ratio compares the size of your mortgage to the value of your…

 Mortgage reserves are the funds left over after making a down payment and paying closing costs.
 Reserves are like a safety net when you need to make your monthly mortgage payment.
 They’re the assets that give homeowners peace of mind if they need help with their mortgage payments, like an emergency fund or long-term sustenance for retirement savings goals!

-Reserves are measured in months of mortgage payments left over after paying the down payment and closing costs.
+You measure reserves by calculating the months of mortgage payments you have left after covering the down payment and closing costs.
 For example, if your mortgage payment is $1,600 per month and you have $3,200 left over after closing, you would have two months’ reserves.

 Reserves are limited to assets that can be liquidated from a bank account.
 Here are some bank accounts that qualify for mortgage reserves:

-Reserves are an essential part of the mortgage process, but they’re not always necessary.
-If you have good credit and low debt-to-income ratios or if your down payment is more than 20%, then it’s possible that reserves won’t be required for collateral on a house purchase.
+Reserves play a crucial role in the mortgage process, though they’re not always required.
+If you have strong credit, low debt-to-income ratios, or if your down payment exceeds 20%, you may not need to provide reserves as collateral for a house purchase.

 Mortgage reserves are typically required for multi-unit properties, second homes, and investment properties.

-Homebuyers that have a credit score of 700 or lower may need two to six months’ financial reserves to get approved for their house, assuming a down payment of less than 20%.
+Homebuyers with a credit score of 700 or lower might need to show financial reserves ranging from two to six months to secure approval for their house, especially if their down payment is less than 20%.

 Homebuyers with a 25% down payment may still need mortgage reserves if their credit scores are in the 600s.
 Having funds on hand to cover two- six months of mortgage payments could be required for these buyers, too.